ihgazni2/efuntool/readme.rst

         f = eftl.curry(sum_of_4,4)

-        #call at any params-combo, just keep the sequence
+        #call at any params~combo, just keep the sequence

         f(1,2,3,4)
         f(1,2,3)(4)